FowzanRaja/HorseRaceSimulator/README.md

 # Horse Race Simulator

 ## Overview
-The Horse Race Simulator is a Java-based console application that simulates a horse race.
-Users can configure the race length, number of horses, and assign lanes to each horse.
-The race progresses with each horse moving forward based on its confidence level, and the winner is determined when a horse reaches the finish line.
+This is a Java-based console game that simulates a horse race.
+The user can change the race length, number of horses, and assign lanes to each horse.
+Each horse has a confidence level which affects its likelihood of moving faster but also its chance of falling.

 ---